scorpido74/azure-docs.nl-nl/articles/sql-database/transparent-data-encryption-byok-azure-sql-remove-tde-protector.md

 ---
-title: TDE-Protector verwijderen-Power shell
+title: Remove TDE protector - PowerShell
-description: Instructies voor het reageren op een mogelijk gemanipuleerde TDE-Protector voor een Azure SQL Database of Data Warehouse met behulp van TDE met uw eigen Key-ondersteuning (BYOK).
+description: How-to guide for responding to a potentially compromised TDE protector for an Azure SQL Database or Data Warehouse using TDE with Bring YOur Own Key (BYOK) support.
 services: sql-database
 ms.service: sql-database
 ms.subservice: security